amilia-n/Kanvas/client/README.md

 ## Styling

-### Tailwind CSS v4
+### Tailwind CSS v4 + shadcn/ui

-Utility-first CSS framework with custom configuration.
+The application uses **shadcn/ui**, a component system that combines:
+- **Radix UI** - Accessible, unstyled component primitives
+- **Tailwind CSS v4** - Utility-first styling
+- **CSS Variables** - Theme tokens for consistent design

+shadcn/ui is not a component library but a collection of reusable components that you own.
+Components are built with Radix UI and styled with Tailwind, giving you full control and customization.

 ### Theme System